nmchenry01/algopractice/hashing & arrays/group-anagrams/README.md

 ### Solution Description

-Group words that are anagrams by using the frequency of each letter as a unique signature.

-How it works:

-1. Count Letters:
-  For each word, count how many times each letter appears.

-2. Create a Hashable Key:
-  Convert the letter counts into a tuple (which is hashable and can be used as a dictionary key).

-3. Group Words:
-  Use a dictionary to group words that share the same letter-count key.

-4. Return Groups:
-  Output the grouped anagrams as a list of lists.

-Why it works:
-Anagrams have the exact same letter counts, so their tuple keys will match, ensuring they are grouped together.
+Think of each word as a 26-slot “letter counter” where each slot matches a letter’s position from ord(char) - ord('a').
+Words with the same counter (same letters in same counts) share the same tuple key and get grouped together as anagrams.

 ### Optimal Time Complexity

-O(m*nlog(n)) or O(m * n)
+O(m * n)

 m = The number of strings in the input array n = The number of letters in each string

 ### Optimal Space Complexity

-O(n*m)
+O(m)